 Over the last decade or so, we have seen a tremendous explosion of frugal innovation in various socio-economic contexts.
 Now an interesting question arises: can frugal innovation be applied to bring technology innovation to enterprises?

 Ignitho has taken the bold, pioneering step of adapting this concept to drive Frugal Technology Innovation for Enterprises.
-I have been collaborating closely with Roney Soloman, co-founder and executive chairman of Ignitho, to actively promote Frugal Technology Innovation for Enterprises in the UK market.
-Roney has been a leading advocate of this approach and has presented his ideas at various global conferences, including the Crimson Innovation Conference 2017 in Birmingham and Innofrugal 2017 in Helsinki.
+I have been collaborating closely with Joseph Olassa, co-founder and CEO of Ignitho, to actively promote Frugal Technology Innovation for Enterprises in the US and UK markets.
+Joseph has been a leading advocate of this approach and has presented his ideas at various global conferences.

 If the concept of Frugal Technology Innovation interests you, stay tuned for my next blog which talks about the principles guiding Frugal Innovators and how they can lead enterprises to achieve successful Technology Innovation.